triton-inference-server/server/docs/test.rst

 Now run the QA container and mount the QA model repositories into the container so the tests will be able to access them::

-  $ nvidia-docker run -it --rm -v/tmp:/data/inferenceserver tensorrtserver_qa
+  $ nvidia-docker run -it --rm -v/tmp:/data/inferenceserver tritonserver_qa

 Within the container the QA tests are in /opt/tensorrtserver/qa.
 To run a test::